SonarSource/sonarcloud-codecatalyst-action/README.md

 - `SonarBranchName` – **Optional** The name of the branch being analyzed.
 - `SonarProjectBaseDir` – **Optional** The base directory of the project to analyze.
 If not provided, the base directory will be the root of the repository.`
 - `SonarAdditionalArgs` – **Optional** Additional arguments to pass to the SonarScanner CLI.
 For example, `-Dsonar.verbose=true` to enable verbose logging.

-## Do not use this CodeCatalyst action if you are in the following situations

-* Your code is built with Maven: run 'org.sonarsource.scanner.maven:sonar-maven-plugin:3.11.0.3922:sonar' during the build (more info in the [SonarScanner for Maven](https://docs.sonarsource.com/sonarcloud/advanced-setup/ci-based-analysis/sonarscanner-for-maven/) documentation)
-* Your code is built with Gradle: use the [SonarScanner for Gradle](https://docs.sonarsource.com/sonarcloud/advanced-setup/ci-based-analysis/sonarscanner-for-gradle/) during the build
-* You want to analyze a .NET solution: follow our interactive tutorial for other CI's
-* You want to analyze C and C++ code: rely on our [SonarQube Cloud Scan for C and C++](https://github.com/marketplace/actions/sonarcloud-scan-for-c-and-c) and look at [our sample C and C++ project](https://github.com/sonarsource-cfamily-examples?q=gh-actions-sc&type=all&language=&sort=)

 ## Have questions or feedback?